Quandle homology and complex volume: Introduction

 \subsection{Acknowledgments}

 The authors would like to express their sincere gratitude to Professor Sadayoshi Kojima for encouraging them.
 The first author was supported in part by JSPS Global COE program ``Computationism as a Foundation for the Sciences''.
+The second author was partially supported by JSPS Research Fellowships for Young Scientists.
+We thank Christian Zickert for for useful conversations.
+Finally, we also thank the referees for helpful comments.